 You are in the heart of the city but somehow far from the crowd that barely lets you walk, so take advantage and visit some of the

 - Piazza Barberini.
 Right down Via delle Quattro Fontane is Piazza Barberini, one of Rome’s prettiest squares.
-Before moving onto your next landmark, stop to view the central Triton Fountain commissioned by Pope Urban VIII to Gian Lorenzo Bernini and the water of which was originally supplied by the Aqua Felix aqueduct.
+Before moving on to your next landmark, stop to view the central Triton Fountain commissioned by Pope Urban VIII to Gian Lorenzo Bernini and the water of which was originally supplied by the Aqua Felix aqueduct.

 - Via Veneto.
 This famous tree-lined long road sways from Piazza Barberini to Porta Pinciana, the historical gate through the 3rd-century walls of the city.
 Once the favorite hangout of 1960s celebrities, today its bars and outdoor restaurants look more like expensive tourist traps capitalizing on Hollywood nostalgia.

 - Capuchin Crypt.
 In Via Veneto, close to Barberini metro station, is the church of Santa Maria della Concezione built by Cardinal Antonio Barberini belonging to the Capuchin Order and brother of Pope Urban VIII.
-The church is famous and attracts most visitors for its crypt, broadly known as the Capuchin Crypt, that houses and is decorated with the bones of thousands of Capuchin friars.
+The church is famous and attracts most visitors for its crypt, broadly known as the Capuchin Crypt, which houses and is decorated with the bones of thousands of Capuchin friars.

 - Via del Tritone.
 Stretching from Piazza Barberini, Via del Tritone takes its name from Bernini’s Triton Fountain and is a fantastic shopping hub showcasing different mono-brand stores as well as La Rinascente luxury department store.
-In the undergrounds of La Rinascente you can visit a fascinating archaeological digging that shows a piece of the ancient Aqua Virgo, the aqueduct that supplies water to the Trevi Fountain.
+In the undergrounds of La Rinascente, you can visit a fascinating archaeological digging that shows a piece of the ancient Aqua Virgo, the aqueduct that supplies water to the Trevi Fountain.

 - Trevi Fountain.
 The gorgeous Baroque Fontana di Trevi, Rome’s largest and most famous, is a short and history-rich walk away.
 Along the way, you will be tempted to stop at eateries, gelaterias, ancient ruins and boutiques, but keep going and the wonderful water-gushing candid-white sculpture will bedazzle you.